Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S9 Security/Lesson3.md

 ### What is a Smart Contract Audit?
 - A smart contract audit is a timeboxed, security based code review of a smart contract system.
 - An auditor's goal is to find as many security vulnerabilities as possible and educate the protocol on best practices moving forward in development.
 Auditors leverage a variety of tools and expertise to find these vulnerabilities.
+- Single security revies and audits are not enough to prove security of the protocols.
+Protocols should try bug bounties, formal verifications e.t.c

 _**Why is a security audit so important?**_
 - Well, the statistics I mentioned in the introduction speak for themselves.
 With billions of dollars being stolen from unaudited code, the industry can't afford _not_ to improve their security.